rjaditya-2702/MLOPS_rjaditya/README.md

 Docker Lab - host a webapp on a Docker container (model to classify handwritten digits)

 ## LAB6
 Terraform Lab - Code - deploy the infra required to host LAB5's model.
-Upgrade the config to host a bigger model and reapply the changes and new instance.
+Upgrade the config and reapply the changes and new instance.